yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 {{< note title="For Oracle migrations" >}}

-For Oracle migrations using YugabyteDB Voyager v1.1, the Orafce extension is installed on the target database by default.
+For Oracle migrations using YugabyteDB Voyager v1.1 or later, the Orafce extension is installed on the target database by default.
 This enables you to use a subset of predefined functions, operators, and packages from Oracle.
 The extension is installed in the public schema, and when listing functions or views, extra objects will be visible on the target database which may confuse you.
 You can remove the extension using the [DROP EXTENSION](../../../api/ysql/the-sql-language/statements/ddl_drop_extension) command.

 {{< /note >}}